geomoose/geomoose-website/source/demos.rst

 The editing version is an example of the full version configured to allow editing of a layer and saving changes to WFS-T server (`TinyOWS <https://mapserver.org/tinyows/>`_).
 See `the docs <https://docs.geomoose.org/3.x/howto/add-vector-editing.html>`_ for information on how to configure a layer for editing.
 Thanks to `GatewayGeo <https://gatewaygeomatics.com/>`_ for hosting this demo.

-Click on one of the icons below to try the full or lite versions.
+Click on one of the icons below to the demos.

 .. raw:: html